sylphxltd/zen/packages/rapid-signal-react/README.md

 # @rapid/signal-react

-React integration for Zen Signals with auto-unwrap and lifecycle management.
+React integration for Rapid Signals with auto-unwrap and lifecycle management.

 ## Installation